Leadwerks/Documentation/installation.md

 - Choose **Activate a Product on Steam**...
 - Follow the onscreen instructions to complete the process.

-Some web-based features require a free [https://www.leadwerks.com/community/register/](Leadwerks account) to use.
+Some web-based features require a free [Leadwerks account](https://www.leadwerks.com/community/register/) to use.

 ## Standalone